public

 max-auto-save-chunks-per-tick x auto-save-interval β‰₯ total loaded chunks that requires save

-If you suspect that chunk saving is causing performance issues, please join Paper Discord with a Spark report before altering the configs here.
+If you suspect that chunk saving is causing performance issues, please join Paper Discord with a spark report before altering the configs here.

 πŸ’‘